immortalmice/LinkArray/Javascript/README.md

 On the contrary, in the sections without prefilling, since the AutoLinkArray is not refactored, GET will performs slower.
 **As a result, AutoLinkArray will outperforms in sections with prefilling and performs worse in sections without prefilling.**
 All these disadvantages will be removed in AdaptiveArray.
-4. As we can see from the charts of score of AutoLinkArray, AutoLinkArray performs better generally with respect to average when the size of data is large.
-AdaptiveArray seems to has no matter with the size of data.
+4. As we can see from the charts of score of AutoLinkArray, AutoLinkArray performs better generally with respect to average when the length of command list is large.
+AdaptiveArray's scores seems to has no big matter with the length of command list.
 5. All disadvatages are rather minor compare to advantages.